edgedb/cla-bot/docs/edgedb-cloud.md

 This page describes the provided Dockerfile used to create an instance of the `cla-bot` with [`edbcloud`](https://github.com/edgedb/cloud/).

-## How application settings are retrieved
+## How application settings are handled

 The image entrypoint runs `docker-entrypoint.py` which, using `boto3`, obtains application settings stored as secrets, configure them as environmental